 1. How is a Root Canal Performed?

 The inside of the tooth has many blood vessels, nerves, and connective tissue that helps the tooth grow during its development.
-When the tooth is mature, it is not necessary to maintain the inner pulp because the tissues around the tooth can now nourish the tooth.
+When the tooth is mature, it is unnecessary to maintain the inner pulp because the tissues around the tooth can now nourish the tooth.
 The tooth can survive without the pulp.

 When the dentist performs the root canal, they remove the decay and infected pulp material from the root canal and clean and disinfect the inside of the tooth.
 The canal is then filled with a permanent filling, and the tooth is sealed.
-This procedure is completed using the appropriate anesthesia to ensure a painless and efficient experience.
+This procedure is completed using anesthesia to ensure a painless and efficient experience.
 The entire procedure can be done in one or two appointments depending on the extent of decay and the condition of the tooth.

 2. Why is the Root Canal Necessary?